ughhuh/go-email-server/README.md

 #### `decorate.go`

-`Decorator` is defined as a function that takes in the `Processor` and returns the `Processor`. `Decorate` function takes in the Processor and a list of `Decorator` decorators. `ds` is a variadic parameter that can allows any number of arguments to be taken as the parameter. so the function takes the processor and then loops through the decorators and for each `decorator` it takes the latest `Processor` stored in `decorated` and wraps it in the `Decorator` function and saves the resulting `Processor` as `decorated`. so yeah that's how the stack is built.
+The `Decorator` type is defined as a function that takes a `Processor` as input and returns a `Processor`.
+This means any function matching this signature to act as a `Decorator`.
+To pass the data to the next `Processor` in the stack, each `Decorator` implementation calls the `Process()` method on the `Processor` it receives.
+The `Decorate` function stacks multiple `Processors` on top of the base `Processor`.
+It accepts the base `Processor` `c` and a variadic parameter `ds` for an unlimited number of decorators. `Decorate` stores the base Processor as the decorated variable, then iterates through each decorator, wrapping decorated with the current Decorator, and updates decorated each time.
+This builds a processing stack, with each decorator layering additional functionality around the previous processor.
+The function returns the fully decorated `Processor`.

 ```go
 // We define what a decorator to our processor will look like